aulveland/CITZ-HWP-Project/Solution-Strategies.md

 Search returns results in the Search Screen.

-Features  are described in the Actions and Roles https://github.com/bcgov/CITZ-HybridWorkplace/wiki/7.Security page
+Features are described on the [Actions and Roles] (https://github.com/bcgov/CITZ-HybridWorkplace/wiki/7.Security) page.